edlane/cliapi/README.md

 │   ├── providers               directory for plugin providers │   │   ├── __init__.py
 │   │   ├── azure.py            plugin for Azure APIs
+│   │   ├── <your plugin here>  ...your plugin goes here │   │   ├── ...                 ...additional plugins are automatically discovered
 │   │   └── test.py             plugin for Test APIs (an included "test" API for hacking) ├── design.md                   design considerations for cliapi ├── LICENSE                     provisional license (Apache2 is mutable into any other license)